Inspection Reports for

 Findings

-The facility failed to adequately assess and manage pain for 3 sampled residents, including failure to document pain assessments, monitor response to pain medication, and properly transcribe physician orders for pain medication.
+The facility failed to adequately assess and manage pain for three sampled residents, including failure to document pain assessments, monitor responses to pain medication, and properly transcribe medication orders.

 Deficiencies (2)